 The rousing traditions that, early on, turned July 4 into America’s greatest national holiday, still flourish in this year’s grand celebration of Independence Day at Genesee Country Village & Museum.
+Members FREE!

 Pomp, music and merriment are all part of the day’s July 4 festivities, highlighted by the swearing in of new American citizens on the steps of the Town Hall.
-You won't want to miss this memorable moment as nearly 50 people from countries all over the world swear their allegience to the flag.
+You won't want to miss this memorable moment as nearly 50 people from countries all over the world swear their allegiance to the flag.
 Ceremony begins at 11am.

 Throughout the day, see how Americans celebrated July Fourth over the years with visits to Independence Day in different settings around the historical village.